shervinsuresh/linux/README.md

 more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

 The number of exits is the opposite of stable and is very sporatic, where there is a huge gap between the occurances of some specific exits and others.
 Thus there are more exits performed suring certain VM operations.
-In this VM the total exits are:
+In this VM the total exits are: 500K.

 4. Of the exit types defined in the SDM, which are the most frequent?
 Least?
+Of the Exits defined in the SDM, the most frequent is the externel interupt and the least is MOV DR

 # Assignment 2 READ ME
 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member